Food Labelling and Brexit

 From 1 January 2021, a UK address will not comply with the legislation as the operator whose name or business name the food is marketed is no longer in the EU.
 Therefore, the name and address of the importer into the EU market must be indicated on the label.

 For food labelling purposes, the address of a food business operator established in Northern Ireland will continue to be accepted as an EU address.
 Under the terms of the Protocol on Ireland and Northern Ireland at the end of the transition EU food law will continue to apply to and in Northern Ireland.

 Can an EU and a non-EU address appear on a food label?

-Yes.
-A non-EU address can be declared on the label in addition to but not in place of the EU address.
+A non-EU address can be indicated on the label in addition to but not in place of the EU address.
 The inclusion of this additional address on a label must not hide, obscure, detract from or interrupt the mandatory EU address.

 Can I use a web address?